 Taxes

 California holds the honor of some of the highest income taxes in America.
 Its top state income tax bracket comes with a 12.3% rate.
 It’s a progressive tax system, though.
 Residents in the bottom bracket pay just 1% in state income taxes.
-If your taxable income is over $1 million, you’ll pay a 1% surtax on top of the 12.3% rate, bringing the total to 13.3%.
+If your taxable income is over $1 million, you’ll pay a 1% mental health services surtax on top of the 12.3% rate, bringing the total to 13.3%.

 California also has the highest base rate for state sales tax, at 7.25%.
 Counties and cities can add sales taxes of their own, which is why some cities in Los Angeles have sales tax rates of 9.5%.